boaldave/ID4WithClients/docs/index.rst

 Welcome to CodeQwik's IdentityServer4 Adventures
 ================================================

-IdentityServer4 (ID4) is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core...the docs are `here.<https://identityserver4.readthedocs.io/en/release/>`_
+IdentityServer4 (ID4) is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core...the docs are `here <https://identityserver4.readthedocs.io/en/release>`_

 The purpose of this site is to demonstrate how to implement both server-side and client-side ID4 Authentication, in several Client Applications, using various UI technologies.
 Hopefully this site will help other organizations extend their knowledge of Authentication using ID4.